Professor and Department Chair

-Dunham AE, Erhart EM, Wright PC.
+- Dunham AE, Erhart EM, Wright PC.
 2010.
-Global climate cycles and cyclones; consequences for rainfall patterns and lemur reproduction in southeastern Madagascar.
-Global Change Biology. first published online: 24 Feb 2010
+Global climate cycles and cyclones: Consequences for rainfall patterns and lemur reproduction in southeastern Madagascar.
+Global Change Biology.
+17:219-227.

-Erhart EM, Overdorff DJ.
-2008c.
+- Erhart EM, Overdorff DJ.
+2008.
 Rates of agonism by lemurid primates: Implications for establishing female dominance.
 International Journal of Primatology.
-29:1227–1247
+29:1227–1247.

-Erhart EM, Overdorff DJ.
-2008a.
-Goal-oriented foraging in prosimian primates: Propithecus diadema edwardsi and Eulemur fulvus rufus.
+- Erhart EM, Overdorff DJ.
+2008.
+Spatial memory during foraging in prosimian primates: Propithecus diadema edwardsi and Eulemur fulvus rufus.
 Folia Primatologica.
-79:185-196
+79:185-196.

 ANTH 2414: Biological Anthropology